-- In the NetBackup Administration Console, click the Media and Device Management > Credentials > Disk Array Hosts node in the NetBackup Administration Console. - Right-click in the Disk Array Hosts pane and select New Disk Array Host. - For the IBM DS6000 or DS8000 array, enter the name of the host management console (the system where the Storage Manager resides). - 4 Select IBM System Storage in the Disk Array Host Type pull-down menu. - 5 Enter the user name and password for the array. - 6 Clear (uncheck) the Connect using port number box.
+- In the NetBackup Administration Console, click the Media and Device Management > Credentials > Disk Array Hosts node. - 2 Right-click in the Disk Array Hosts pane and select New Disk Array Host. - For the IBM DS6000 or DS8000 array, enter the name of the host management console (the system where the Storage Manager resides). - Select IBM System Storage in the Disk Array Host Type pull-down menu. - 5 Enter the user name and password for the array. - Clear (uncheck) the Connect using port number box.